16 Ways Having A Sociopathic Parent Traumatized You & How To Heal

 provided by iStock

 The impossibly high standards set by your sociopathic parent have become internalized, creating a relentless inner critic that never sleeps.
 You execute tasks with exhausting precision because mistakes weren’t just learning opportunities in your childhood—they were ammunition to be used against you.
 Your perfectionism extends beyond typical high standards into a crippling fear of failure that can prevent you from taking risks or trying new things.
-The constant drive for perfection affects everything from your work life to how you load your dishwasher, making relaxation feel like an impossible luxury.
-Even when others praise your work, you focus on the tiny flaws only you can see.
+Breaking free from perfectionism requires challenging the belief that your worth is tied to your performance.

 14. Your Empathy Is On Overdrive